openresty/srcache-nginx-module/README.markdown

 Caveats
 =======
 * For now, ngx_srcache does not cache response headers.
-So it's necessary to use the [charset](http://wiki.nginx.org/HttpCharsetModule#charset), [default_type](http://wiki.nginx.org/HttpCoreModule#default_type) and [add_header](http://wiki.nginx.org/HttpHeadersModule#add_header) directives to explicitly set the `Content-Type` header and etc. Therefore, it's probably a bad idea to combine this module with backends that return varying response headers.
+So it's necessary to use the [charset](http://wiki.nginx.org/HttpCharsetModule#charset), [default_type](http://wiki.nginx.org/HttpCoreModule#default_type), mime type settings, and [add_header](http://wiki.nginx.org/HttpHeadersModule#add_header) directives to explicitly set the `Content-Type` header and etc. Therefore, it's probably a bad idea to combine this module with backends that return varying response headers.
 Support for response header caching is a TODO and you're very welcome to submit patches for this :)
 * It's recommended to disable your backend server's gzip compression and use nginx's [HttpGzipModule](http://wiki.nginx.org/HttpGzipModule) to do the job.
 In case of [HttpProxyModule](http://wiki.nginx.org/HttpProxyModule), you can use the following configure setting to disable backend gzip compression:

     proxy_set_header  Accept-Encoding  "";

 Installation